 Illinois has not maintained a functional rainy day fund, although a law was enacted in 2004 to build such a fund.
 The law established a goal of maintaining 5.0% of General Funds revenues in an existing account called the Budget Stabilization Fund.
 Deposits into the fund would be triggered by projected revenue growth of more than 4% from the prior year.
 The fund has never received significant resources, however, because annual revenue projections have not met the threshold requirement to trigger deposits into the fund.
+In FY2017, stopgap measures passed by the General Assembly and signed by Governor Rauner will drain the entirety of the fund.
+The stability of the fund.

 COGFA was recently charged with studying the volatility of Illinois' revenue sources and reviewing options for adequately funding a rainy day fund.
-19 The commission concluded that raising the revenue goal to 10.0% of General Funds revenues from 5.0% made sense in light of recent revenue volatility.
-20 COGFA examined two funding strategies - making deposits into the fund only when revenues are growing rapidly or making regular deposits regardless of revenue growth - and determined that each presented challenges.
+The commission concluded that raising the revenue goal to 10.0% of General Funds revenues from 5.0% made sense in light of recent revenue volatility.
+COGFA examined two funding strategies - making deposits into the fund only when revenues are growing rapidly or making regular deposits regardless of revenue growth - and determined that each presented challenges.
 While funding mechanisms that depend on excess revenues can have wide variations in annual funding, regular funding puts annual pressure on the budget.